brycehadl/Regex-Tutorial/README.md

 ### Greedy and Lazy Match

 An element is matched as many times as possible in a greedy match.
 In contrast, a lazy match makes an effort to match an element as infrequently as feasible.
 The lazy quantifier in our example is denoted by?
 The reason this is called a lazy quantifier is that it makes the regular expression engine match the fewest possible occurrences.
 All we need to do is add a? to this indolent match to make it greedy.
-### Boundaries

-### Back-references

-### Look-ahead and Look-behind

 ## Author

-I'm Bryce Hadl and I'm currently a student at KU studying Software Development my Github link for this repository is:
+I'm Bryce Hadl and I'm currently a student at KU studying Software Development my Github link for this repository is: `https://github.com/brycehadl/Regex-Tutorial/tree/main`